GMOD/Apollo/docs/Troubleshooting.md

             enabled = true
             name 'globalcache'
             eternal false
-            overflowToDisk false   // THIS IT THE IMPORTANT LINE! maxElementsInMemory 100000
+            overflowToDisk false   // THIS IS THE IMPORTANT LINE maxElementsInMemory 100000
         }
     }